littlesera/LSCG/README.md

 ### Hand Choking
 - Adds an escalating series of events if repeatedly choked by others.
-- Enabled under Miscellaneous, off by default.
+- Enabled under General, off by default.
 - Will automatically release after a minute if not choked further.
 - Repeated actions will lead to passout and release.

-### Gag Choking
+### Gag Suffocation
-- DISCLAIMER: currently always enabled, toggle setting coming soon.
+- Enabled under General, off by default.
 - If you are sufficiently gagged (>8 gag level) and have nose plugs you will be unable to breath
 - After just over 2 minutes (to allow for futiristic play) you will passout
 - Note: the nose plugs will "fall out" when you lose consciousness, I am not interested in simulating full actual suffocation